svewap/nnrestapi/Documentation/Annotations/Annotations/05_Endpoint.rst

 Mark a class as endpoint for the TYPO3 RestAPi
 ---------

-There are two basic ways to register a Class as endpoint so the TYPO3 Restful API will route requests to it:
+There are two basic ways to register a Class as endpoint so the extension will route requests to it:

 -  by using the :ref:`\nn\rest::Endpoint()->register()<routing_prerequisites>` method in the